webpack-contrib/css-loader/README.md

 Type: `Function`
 Default: `undefined`

-You can also specify the absolute path to your custom `getLocalIdent` function to generate classname based on a different schema.
+Allows to specify a function to generate the classname.
 By default we use built-in function to generate a classname.

 **webpack.config.js**